All About Budgets6 Consequences Of Not Using A Family Budget

 People aged 35 to 54 worry a little less — an average of 1.8 hours a day, which still totals almost four weeks of annual financial anxiety.

-You’ve got the tools all you need is the motivation to budget your way to a debt-free life.
+You’ve got the tools.
+All you need is the motivation to budget for a debt-free life.

 You Need A Family Budget

-A family budget could mean many people in the family or just one person.
+A family budget could mean many people or just one person.

-From my experience, a budget is a budget no matter how many people are bringing in the income.
+From my experience, a budget is a budget no matter how many people bring in the income.

-I’m not a professional financial advisor but I have 12 years of experience blogging and using budgets, so that counts for something.
+I’m not a professional financial advisor, but I have 12 years of experience blogging and using budgets, which counts for something.

-If you’re not comfortable asking questions talk to your financial advisor, bank, or other financial institutions that you deal with.
+If you’re uncomfortable asking questions, talk to your financial advisor, bank, or other financial institutions you deal with.

-Discussion: What lessons have you learned now that you use a budget that you missed out on before you took control of your money?
+Discussion: What lessons have you learned now that you used a budget you missed out on before taking control of your money?

 Mr.CBB